luisfelipesdn12/contacts-graphql/README.md

 It should result in a log in the terminal saying which port you should access.
 For default, it may be http://localhost:6060/

 ## 💻 Technologies
-Were used TypeScript and NodeJS with the following dependencies:
+Used TypeScript & NodeJS with the following dependencies:

 - [**apollo-server**](https://github.com/apollographql/apollo-server) - To handle the GraphQL requests.
 - [**lowdb**](https://github.com/typicode/lowdb) - Small local JSON database to store the contacts.